What you need:

 5. Add mushrooms and onions to mixture and ladle into a large ceramic or glass pot or casserole dish with a lid, layering on sprigs of rosemary and thyme.
 Add lid, place pan into oven, and bake for 1 hour.
 Remove from oven and serve hot.

-Photo courtesy of A Virtual Vegan
+Photo credit: A Virtual Vegan